 When you browse our annual ranking of the richest rappers in the world, many of the top names are probably easy to guess.
-You've got Dr. Dre at #1 with $830 million and Diddy at #2 with $760 million.
-The top 10 is predictably filled with some of today's biggest entertainers like Jay-Z Eminem, Birdman and Lil Wayne.
+You've got Dr. Dre, Diddy and Jay-Z with fortunes of $820, $855 and $1 billion, respectively.
+The top 10 is predictably filled with some of today's biggest entertainers like Eminem, Birdman and Lil Wayne.
 On the other hand, many people are surprised by who comes in at #5.
 The fifth richest rapper in the world today hasn't had a major hit in over a decade.
 In fact, his once dominant rap label filed for bankruptcy back in 2003 and his most recent self released studio album sold just 75,000 copies.
 In case you haven't figured it out yet, we are talking about the ultimate No Limit soldier, Percy Miller.
 Better known as Master P.

 It might be hard to fathom today, but back in the mid-to-late 90s no other rap label or CEO was more successful than Master P and No Limit Records.
 Master P pulled himself out of one of the roughest and poorest ghettos in New Orleans by launching a hugely successful business empire that earned him hundreds of millions of dollars.
 And it all started with a $10,000 life insurance settlement check.